 Paul Desmarais Jr. studied at McGill University in Montreal and then at INSEAD in Fontainebleau (France).
 He holds a Master's Degree in Administration.
-In 1984, he was appointed Vice-Chairman of Power

-Financial Corporation, a company he helped to create.
+In 1984, he was appointed Vice-Chairman of Power Financial Corporation, a company he helped to create.
 He became Chairman of the Corporation's Board in 1990, Chairman of the Executive Committee in May 2005 and Co-Chairman of the Board in May 2008.
 He was appointed Chairman of the Board and Co-Chief Executive Officer of Power Corporation of Canada in 1996.

-Directorships and offices held at the Company Directorships and offices held in any company in 2012 Other directorships and offices held in the past five years Director Member of the Appointments and Compensation Committee Chairman and Co CEO of Power Corporation of Canada Co Chairman of Power Financial Corporation (Canada) Vice-Chairman of the Board of Directors and Executive Director of Pargesa Holding SA (Switzerland) Vice-Chairman of the Board of Directors and member of the Permanent Committee of Groupe Bruxelles Lambert (Belgium) Trustee and Co Chairman of the International Advisory Board of the Brookings Institution Director and Member of the Management Committee of Great-West Lifeco Inc. and its principal subsidiaries and of IGM Financial Inc. (Canada) and its principal subsidiaries Director of Lafarge and Total Member of the International Board of INSEAD and the European Institute of Business Administration Founder and member of the International Advisory Board of HEC Montréal (Canada) Chairman of the Board of Governors of the International Economic Forum of the Americas Founder and member of the International Advisory Board of the administration faculty of McGill University in Montreal Chairman of the Advisory Committee of Sagard Private Equity Partners Chairman of the Canadian Council of Chief Executives (CCCE) Member of the International Advisory Committee of the Council on Foreign Relations Vice-Chairman of the Board of Imerys Director of SUEZ Member of the Board of Directors of INSEAD Member of the International Advisory Board of Groupe La Poste Member of the International Advisory Board of Merrill Lynch
+Directorships and offices Directorships and offices held Other directorships and offices held at the Company in any company in 2012 held in the past five years Director Member of the Appointments and Compensation Committee Chairman and Co CEO of Power Corporation of Canada Co Chairman of Power Financial Corporation (Canada) Vice-Chairman of the Board of Directors and Executive Director of Pargesa Holding SA (Switzerland) Vice-Chairman of the Board of Directors and member of the Permanent Committee of Groupe Bruxelles Lambert (Belgium) Trustee and Co Chairman of the International Advisory Board of the Brookings Institution Director and Member of the Management Committee of Great-West Lifeco Inc. and its principal subsidiaries and of IGM Financial Inc. (Canada) and its principal subsidiaries Director of Lafarge and Total Member of the International Board of INSEAD and the European Institute of Business Administration Founder and member of the International Advisory Board of HEC Montréal (Canada) Chairman of the Board of Governors of the International Economic Forum of the Americas Founder and member of the International Advisory Board of the administration faculty of McGill University in Montreal Chairman of the Advisory Committee of Sagard Private Equity Partners Chairman of the Global Advisory Council of Harvard University Member of the International Advisory Council of Harvard University Member of the International Advisory Council of Harvard University Member of the International Advisory Council of Harvard University Vice-Chairman of the Board of Imerys Director of SUEZ Member of the Board of Directors of INSEAD Member of the International Advisory Board of Groupe La Poste Member of the International Advisory Board of Merrill Lynch